 - Is your dog showing any signs of respiratory symptoms, such as coughing or trouble breathing?
 Sneezing?
 Bloody nose?

 - Is your dog showing any signs of diabetes, such as drinking more or urinating more?

 - Is your dog vomiting?
 Not eating?
 Losing weight?

-If you notice any abnormalities in your dog, please see your veterinarian.
-An abscessed tooth can be very painful.
-If you don’t notice any problems, but are still worried about your dog’s bad breath, make an appointment and allow your veterinarian to examine your dog and evaluate for possible underlying problems.
+If you notice any abnormalities in your dog, make sure to consult your veterinarian immediately.
+An abscessed tooth, for example, can be very painful.
+If you don’t notice any problems, but are still worried about your dog’s bad breath, make an appointment and allow your vet to examine your dog and evaluate for possible underlying problems.
 Reach out out to a veterinary professional as soon as you notice something is amiss is generally the best and quickest way to get the necessary information and ensure your pet gets care they need.